 Similar to the Mars Reconnaissance Orbiter (MRO) example given above, APL missions also have a spacecraft clock that is not adjusted after launch.
 The primary difference between the MRO approach and the way APL missions handle the spacecraft clock is the method by which the spacecraft clock value (SCLK) is communicated to the ground.

-APL missions use the CCSDS downlink frame format standard [70].
+APL missions use the CCSDS TM downlink frame format standard [67].
 This standard specifies that each downlink frame includes a primary header that contains an 8-bit master channel frame count (MCFC) and an 8-bit virtual channel frame count (VCFC).
 Since current missions often downlink dozens of frames, or more, each second, neither the MCFC nor VCFC is sufficient for uniquely identifying the downlink frame for more than a few seconds when a high downlink bit rate is used.
 A packet-based approach to downlinking the SCLK value to the ground would be challenged to uniquely identify the frame for which that SCLK value applies.
 Instead, APL missions include the frame SCLK value in the mission-defined secondary header of every frame.
 Typically that SCLK value refers to a previous frame.

 This alternative approach has pros and cons compared to the MRO approach of using clock correlation packets.
 The APL method consumes a small amount of bandwidth but no issues have been identified regarding this method on any APL missions.
 It is, however, simpler for Mission Operations to use as there is no need to command downlink of clock correlation packets.